 We offer services for all members of the community.
 Some of our services prioritise access to people and families with greater health, economic and social needs.
 We set the costs of our services based on income ranges.
 These income ranges are based on the Centrelink Income Test for pensioners.
 See our current income tables.

-If you are on a low income, or have a valid Health Care Card, our audiology fees are bulk billed with no gap.
+A small gap payment applies if you are on a low income or have a valid Health Care Card.

 If you are on a medium or high income, please refer to the fee and funding options table.
 There are multiple funding options including: